ibm-cloud-docs/power-iaas/pricing.md

 ## Monthly usage
 {: #pricing-monthly-usage}

-IBM {{site.data.keyword.powerSys_notm}} instances are charged at a monthly rate that is prorated per hour.
-If you add resources to an LPAR during the middle of the month, the monthly bill for the LPAR reflects the resource change and the LPAR price that is prorated per hour.
+IBM {{site.data.keyword.powerSys_notm}} instances are charged at a monthly rate that is metered every hour.
+If you change resources in an LPAR during the month, the monthly bill for the LPAR reflects the resource change and the LPAR price aggregating all hourly charges before and after the change.

 To reduce costs, capture a VSI as a volume-backed image and delete it when the VSI is not used.
 For more information about capturing a VSI, see [Capturing and exporting a VSI](/docs/power-iaas?topic=power-iaas-capturing-exporting-vm).
 For more information about deleting a VSI, see [Deleting a virtual server instance](/docs/power-iaas?topic=power-iaas-modifying-instance#deleting-virtual-server-instance).